7 Tips to Get Real with Social Strategies that Work

 7. Social Media is NOT a one-stop Shop for your Web Marketing Needs

 Despite the fact that it seems to have all the components of the perfect marketing vehicle, Social Media cannot stand alone as a business marketing plan.
-When combined with email marketing, PPC campaigns, or more traditional marketing like direct mail, Social Media can be an interactive tool to heighten your brand awareness and your lead generation.
+When combined with email marketing, PPC campaigns, or more traditional marketing like direct mail, Social Media can be an interactive tool to heighten your brand awareness and lead generation.